-This boxy green icon frames natural flowing lines that evoke a sense of organic and healthy produce.
-The black Dosis typeface pairs well with the icon by picking up on both the linear and rounded elements of the design, creating a coherent and professional composition.
+This boxy green icon frames natural flowing lines that evoke an image of healthy produce.
+The black Dosis typeface complements the icon by picking up on both the linear and rounded elements of the design, creating a coherent and professional composition.
 A great logo for an organic grocer.

-The bright colors of the produce in this icon are eye-catching and convey ripeness.
+The bright colors of the produce in this icon are eye-catching and symbolize ripeness.
 The imagery suggests variety and flavor, and pairs well with the grounding earthy brown text.
 The Marko One typeface has subtle character details that give this logo an enchanting but professional appeal.

 How can I make a grocery store logo?